StarPlayrX/bigmac/README.md

 I am looking forward to assisting you further and thanks for using BigMac.

-Highly recommended a flashed video card for this installation especially if you have a 3,1.
+Highly recommended a flashed video card for this installation especially if you have a Mac Pro 3,1 (2008).
 You can get Nvidia GTX 680's 2GB cards cheap off eBay and flash them yourself.

 ### Clean install working with 11.0.1 RC2. (it will booted at least three times.
 If you have a 3,1. let this for maybe 5 times because stopping it.
 On 3,1 it will reboot for Radeon or Telemetry.
 Stop it after 5+ times and reboot back to your old system.